PrincessCyanMarine/txt2html/Readme.md

 Customize formatter and html_text to your liking

-If you want a .md file to be created, changed create_md to true
+If you want a .md file to be created, change create_md to true

 Go to https://github.com/settings/tokens to create an auth code and paste it on config.js as well